michalgrud/MovieCatalog/README.md

 * **Movie already exists / not found:** validation error
 * **Invalid sort field:** `IllegalArgumentException` (only `fileSize` or `rankScore` are allowed)

-> Add a `@ControllerAdvice` if you want consistent HTTP status mapping for the custom exceptions (e.g., `400` for validation, `404` for not found).

 ---

 ## Local DigiKat mock data

 For **local/test** profiles, place JSON files under `src/main/resources/mocks/**`.
 The mock client loads:

-* either a single JSON object with `DigiKatResponse`,
-* or an array of such objects.

-This allows you to seed “remote” data without network calls.

----

-## Notes & Next steps

-* Consider encoding the query parameter in `DigiKatClientHTTP` with `uriBuilder.queryParam("film", title)` to safely handle spaces/non-ASCII titles.
-* Optionally implement ETag/range requests for downloads.
-* Add indices on frequently sorted columns (`fileSize`, `rankScore`) for larger datasets.
-* If you’re on Spring Boot 3.4+, prefer `@MockitoBean` over deprecated `@MockBean` in integration tests.

----

-## License

-MIT (or your preferred license).
-Add a `LICENSE` file if you want to publish the project under a specific license.